-Enjoy a Colorful, Late Autumn Stroll on NEPA’s Picturesque Hiking Trails
+Enjoy a Colorful, Autumn Stroll on NEPA’s Picturesque Hiking Trails

 Fall is NEPA’s finest hour.
 The air is cool and crisp.
 Everywhere you go, the surrounding hills and mountains glow with autumn electricity.
 Vibrant yellow, red and orange bleed into the green landscape.
-And, as the season matures, our state and local parks take a turn toward colorful galleries housing nature’s finest works.
+And, as the season matures, our state and local parks turn into colorful galleries housing nature’s finest works.

 Rediscover home this fall on NEPA’s scenic hiking trails.
-And don’t forget to snap those pics and share your journey with DiscoverNEPA.
+And don’t forget to snap those pics and share your journey with us.

 Scenic Fall Hikes in NEPA